Eth-H/ResourceSummaries/guides/unix/shell/apps/txt-editors/vim/keybindings/old_all.md

     :w - write (save) current file/buffer
     :wa - save all
-    :w !sudo tee % - write out the current file using sudo :wq,:x,ZZ - write and quit
+    :w !sudo tee % - write out the current file using sudo :wq or :x or ZZ - write (save) and quit
-    :q - quit (fails if there are unsaved changes) :q!,ZQ - quit and throw away unsaved changes
+    :q - quit (fails if there are unsaved changes)
-    :wqa - write and quit on all tabs
+    :q! or ZQ - quit and throw away unsaved changes :wqa - write (save) and quit on all tabs
+## Registers
+    :reg - show registers content
+    "xy - yank into register x
+    "xp - paste contents of register x
+    Tip Registers are being stored in ~/.viminfo, and will be loaded again on next restart of vim.
+    Tip Register 0 contains always the value of the last yank command.
 ## Marks
     :marks - list of marks
     ma - set current position for mark A
     `a - jump to position of mark A y`a - yank text to position of mark A

-## search
+## Search and replace
     /pattern - search for pattern, ?pattern - search backward for pattern
         //EG /\<wordToFind\>
-    \vpattern - 'very magic' pattern: non-alphanumeric characters are interpreted as special regex symbols (no escaping needed) n, N - repeat search in same/opposite direction :noh - remove highlighting of search matches
-### Search in multiple files
+    \vpattern - 'very magic' pattern: non-alphanumeric characters are interpreted as special regex symbols (no escaping needed) n - repeat search in same direction, N - repeat search in opposite direction :s/old/new/g - replace all old with new throughout current line :%s/old/new/g - replace all old with new throughout file :%s/old/new/gc - replace all old with new throughout file with confirmations :noh - remove highlighting of search matches Search in multiple files
         :vimgrep /pattern/ {file} - search for pattern in multiple files e.g.:vimgrep /foo/ **/*
         :cn - jump to the next match
         :cp - jump to the previous match
         :copen - open a window containing the list of matches
 ## Working with multiple files
 ### move window
-    <C-w> ws - split window
+    Ctrl + ws - split window
-    <C-w> ww - switch windows
+    Ctrl + ww - switch windows
-    <C-w> wq - quit a window
+    Ctrl + wq - quit a window
-    <C-w> wv - split window vertically
+    Ctrl + wv - split window vertically
-    <C-w> wh - move cursor to the left window (vertical split)
-    <C-w> wl - move cursor to the right window (vertical split)
-    <C-w> wj - move cursor to the window below (horizontal split)
-    <C-w> wk - move cursor to the window above (horizontal split)
-    <C-w> wn - new split with new file
+    Ctrl + wh - move cursor to the left window (vertical split) Ctrl + wl - move cursor to the right window (vertical split) Ctrl + wj - move cursor to the window below (horizontal split) Ctrl + wk - move cursor to the window above (horizontal split) Ctrl + wn - new split with new file
 ### buffers
     //refer to file via its buffer number in command mode #[bufferNumber] :e [file] - edit a file in a new buffer
-    :sp [file], :vsp [file] - open a file in a new buffer {} split window: horizontally, vertically :b [bufferNum] - switch to active buffer
+    :b [bufferNum] - switch to active buffer
-    :bn, bnext - go to the next buffer, :bp, :bprev - go to the previous buffer :bd [bufferNum] - delete a buffer (close a file) :ls, :buffers - list all open buffers
+    :bn, bnext - go to the next buffer, :bp, :bprev - go to the previous buffer :bd [bufferNumber] - delete a buffer (close a file) :ls, :buffers - list all open buffers
-    :new, :vnew - new split with a new unamed file: horizontally, vertically
+    :sp [file], :vsp [file] - open a file in a new buffer {} split window: horizontally, vertically :new, :vnew - new split with a new unamed file: horizontally, vertically
 ### Tabs
     :tabnew - open new tab
-    :tabnew [file], :tabe [file] - open a file in a new tab Ctrl + wT - move the current split window into its own tab gt, :tabnext, :tabn - move to the next tab, gT, :tabprev, :tabp - move to the previous tab xgt - move to tab number x :tabmove # - move current tab to the #th position (indexed from 0) :tabclose, :tabc - close the current tab and all its windows :tabonly, :tabo - close all tabs except for the current one
+    :tabnew [file], :tabe [file] - open a file in a new tab Ctrl + wT - move the current split window into its own tab gt, :tabnext, :tabn - move to the next tab, gT, :tabprev, :tabp - move to the previous tab xgt - move to tab number x
+    :tabmove # - move current tab to the #th position (indexed from 0) :tabclose, :tabc - close the current tab and all its windows :tabonly, :tabo - close all tabs except for the current one